mactul/powermake/tutorials/02-ide-setup/README.md

 - If you have set up clangd (or C/C++) in your user settings, you don't care about the `.vscode/settings.json`, you can delete it.

-- `.vscode/tasks.json` describe how the compilation should be run, by default powermake put `-o` and `--clang-compat` to generate a good `compile_commands.json`.
+- `.vscode/tasks.json` describe how the compilation should be run, by default powermake put `-o` and `--clangd-compat` to generate a good `compile_commands.json`.

 - `.vscode/launch.json` set up the tool to debug when `<F5>` is pressed and call the compilation in `tasks.json`.
     By default, powermake generates 3 configs in this file:
     - One to debug python (if you need to debug powermake)
     - One for debugging using codelldb
-    - One for debuggin using Microsoft C/C++
+    - One for debugging using Microsoft C/C++

 Once all that is set up, you will be able to put a breakpoint in your main.c file using `<F9>`.